 What is system migration?

-System migration is the process of transferring a system’s instructions and programs over to another platform or into an upgraded version.
-It can involve downtime for your old system.
-At the same time, it gets replaced with one that has more features than the current one, but this also means efficiency in future updates thanks to being able to find bugs before they happen by testing on newer software versions beforehand instead of just rolling out patches after-the-fact when problems arise during production runs without warning users about any potential issues ahead of time through alerts/notifications, etc.
+System migration refers to the process of transferring a system’s instructions and programs to another platform or an upgraded version.
+This transition can result in downtime for the old system.
+Simultaneously, it involves replacing it with a version that offers more features, thereby enhancing efficiency in future updates by proactively identifying bugs through testing on newer software versions beforehand.
+This proactive approach differs from merely rolling out patches after problems arise during production runs without alerting users to potential issues in advance via alerts or notifications.

 What is a system migration project?

-Why Your System Migration Project Is a Black Box?
+Why Your Systems Migration Project Is a Black Box?